ericmtzmtz/ericmtzmtz/README.md

 - - -
 I'm a software enginnering that love create new stuffs and learn on every chance that present to me.

-I'm really interesting on realt time data, transmition and reception, I love it.
-Always I'm get in cools projects that helpfull for the people.
+I am very interested in the management, arrangement, data reporting, data management in real time (transmission and reception), I love it.
+I always get into great projects that help people.

 Interest: